How can we cope with funerals and bereavement during coronavirus?

 Funeral Directors will attempt to provide as many of their services as possible.
 Your local Funeral Director will be fully to date with the current and most up-to-date guidelines.

-The government has put a restriction of 30 people at a funeral.
+The government has put a restriction of 30 people at a funeral (this does not include anyone working at the event).
 However, this is only if the venue can accommodate that many people while following the social distancing guidelines.
 Therefore, for some venues, the upper limit on attendees might be less than 30.
 There is information from Public Health England (PHE) on its guidance following discussion with faith leaders here.

 If someone is self-isolating, make the first contact with the Funeral Director by phone and many, if not all the arrangements can be made remotely.

-The government is allowing people who are self-isolating to attend funerals, but only if they are facilitated to do so properly.
+The government is allowing people who are self-isolating to attend funerals of close family, but only if they are facilitated to do so properly.
 This involves being separate from everyone and where they go will need to be properly cleaned.
 Talk to your venue about this.

 If you wish to view your loved one before the funeral by visiting a Chapel of Rest, your funeral director will make arrangements for specific times and limit the numbers attending.
 At-risk groups are strongly urged not to visit.